-Sleep medicine is a relatively recent field.
-Despite rapid advances, the public and academic medicine remain largely ignorant of the importance of adequate sleep and much remains unknown about the mechanisms that underlie both healthy sleep and the illnesses that prevent it.
+Sleep medicine is a relatively new field.
+Despite rapid advances, the public and academic medicine remain largely unaware of the central importance of adequate sleep.
+Moreover, much remains unknown about the mechanisms that underlie both healthy sleep and the illnesses that prevent it.

-The main goal of the University of Michigan Center for Sleep Science's main goal is to advance knowledge and understanding in three areas:
+The main goal of the University of Michigan Center for Sleep Science is to advance knowledge and understanding in three areas: